nik-hz/tempo-bench/README.md

 python3 corp.py -s ./examples/simple1/system.hoa -e ./examples/simple1/effect.txt -t ./examples/simple1/trace.txt -o ./examples/simple1/result.hoa
 ```

-This specifies a system with the argument `-s`, an effect with `-e`, a trace with `-t` and outputs an automaton in the file spcified after `-o`.
+This specifies a system with the argument `-s`, an effect with `-e`, a trace with `-t` and outputs an automaton in the file specified after `-o`.
 These arguments must always be provided.
 See the manual (`-h`) for further optional arguments.

 We can use CORP also to check whether a given hypothesis is indeed the cause as follows: